alanng10/class-lang/Docue/Article/Sande/a.md

 Mark that is IntType is assigned to store all 64 bits or 8 bits in 1 thread atomic operate if the IntType is 64 bits or 8 bits.
-This is enough element to do any system programming for effect thread sync.
+This is enough element to do any system programming thread sync.

 AreExecute is execute that assign ref to mark.
 AreExecute has syntax that is same as in Class Lang.